Inzhenerka/docs.getdbt.tech/website/docs/faqs/Accounts/cloud-upgrade-instructions.md

 ---
-title: "How to upgrade a dbt Cloud account"
+title: "How to upgrade a dbt account"
 id: "cloud-upgrade-instructions"
-description: "Instructions for upgrading a dbt Cloud account after the trial ends."
+description: "Instructions for upgrading a dbt account after the trial ends."
 ---

 <Constant name="cloud" /> offers [several plans](https://www.getdbt.com/pricing/) with different features that meet your needs.
 This document is for <Constant name="cloud" /> admins and explains how to select a plan in order to continue using <Constant name="cloud" />.